-On February 14, 2017, NACHA — The Electronic Payments Association will partner with the Regional Payments Associations to honor the nearly 4,500 Accredited ACH Professionals (AAP) as part of National AAP Recognition Day.
+On February 13, 2018, Nacha — The Electronic Payments Association will partner with the Regional Payments Associations to honor more than 4,500 Accredited ACH Professionals (AAP) as part of National AAP Recognition Day.
 Celebrated annually on the second Tuesday of February, National AAP Recognition Day highlights the importance of the AAP accreditation, as well as celebrates the achievements and contributions of AAPs nationwide.
-This year, NACHA, the Regional Payments Associations, and more than 1,700 organizations will be celebrating National AAP Recognition Day in unique ways across the country.
+This year, Nacha, the Regional Payments Associations, and more than 1,700 organizations will be celebrating National AAP Recognition Day in unique ways across the country.

-NACHA is pleased to welcome the newly-accredited AAPs.
-These individuals successfully passed the 2016 AAP exam and are joining the ranks of nearly 4,500 AAPs nationally.
+Nacha is pleased to welcome the newly-accredited AAPs.
+These individuals successfully passed the 2017 AAP exam and are joining the ranks of more than 4,500 AAPs nationally.

-NACHA and the Regional Payments Associations will commemorate National AAP Recognition Day by flying a U.S. flag over the United States Capitol in Washington, DC.
-The flag will then be awarded to one lucky AAP at the annual AAP Reception at NACHA's PAYMENTS conference.
-PAYMENTS 2017 will be held April 23-26, 2017, in Austin, Texas.
-For more information or to register for PAYMENTS, visit PAYMENTS 2017.
+Nacha and the Regional Payments Associations will commemorate National AAP Recognition Day by flying a U.S. flag over the United States Capitol in Washington, DC.
+The flag will then be awarded to one lucky AAP at the annual AAP Reception at Nacha's PAYMENTS conference.
+PAYMENTS 2018 will be held April 29 - May 1, 2018 in San Diego, California.
+For more information or to register for PAYMENTS, visit PAYMENTS 2018.